DOSA Organization Chart

 through intentionally designed programs and services.

-and appropriate assessment methods and tools are selected to measure them.
+assessment methods and tools are selected to measure them.

 - Step 4: Analyze and Interpret Evidence Using the methods identified above, evidence is collected and analyzed.
 Resulting